home-assistant-tutorials/01.development-environment/README.md

 #### Trouble shouting

-Did you put the `mounts` entry into the top level of the array?
+Did you put the `mounts` entry into the top level of the array, as it should be?
 Don't put it into `settings` or any other wrong location.

 Are the paths right?
 In doubt change into them and use `pwd` to spell out the full paths.
-Then use copy and paste to keep them untouched.
+Then use copy and paste to avoid typos.

 #### Challenge